-If you think everybody is good at heart, you may lose your life: Psychopaths will not mend their hardened ways – do not expect it [cf. Toh].
+If you think everybody is good at heart, you may lose your life: Psychopaths will not mend their hardened ways – do not expect it [cf. Sirnes 1968].

 The wife of the former monk Martin Luther was a nun that had fled from a convent, and had six children with him.

-It matters what the beliefs are.
-If they are out of step with reality, it may mean trouble for adherents.
+If shared beliefs are out of step with reality, it can mean trouble for adherents.

-What the opponent hold as great, you may try to change the value or esteem of.
+What the opponent hold as great, you may wisely try to change the value or esteem of.

-If you are spoken of as valuable, try and preserve your assets, or else you may be made use of and entangled – caught in many ways that many celebrities do not get away from, even.
+If you are spoken of as valuable, try and preserve your assets, or else you may be made use of and entangled – caught in many ways that many celebrities do not seem to get away from while alive and well.

 Fools may invent standardised ways of expressing things that go contrary to the much revealing ways of offhand and drunk people.